lochmueller/staticfilecache/Documentation/Configuration/Htaccess.rst

       # AddType "text/xml" .gz
    </FilesMatch>

-   ### End: Static File Cache ###
+   ### End: StaticFileCache ###

-If you use the oldschool .htaccess rewrite rules that come with the TYPO3 dummy, then the relevant static file cache configuration should be inserted in the .htaccess file just before these lines:
+If you use the oldschool .htaccess rewrite rules that come with the TYPO3 dummy, then the relevant StaticFileCache configuration should be inserted in the .htaccess file just before these lines:

 .. code-block:: bash